mondoohq/docs/docs/mql/mql-write.md

 As you can see, you can run commands in `cnspec` using either `run` for immediate CLI output or via `shell` for an interactive shell.

+For the rest of this guide we will use MQL queries without referencing specific commands like `cnspec shell`.
+You can run these MQL queries in whichever way you prefer.
+For new users the shell is often easiest to learn because it provides interactive feedback.

 ### Alternative usage

 There are a few alternatives to using MQL: cnquery, cnspec policies and embedded MQL.